-a casserole.
+I did not bring a casserole.
 Unable to concoct to exacting specification the ooze and string of cheese gluing warm egg noodles to bits of ham, bell pepper, I chose instead to come to her empty handed.
 Two days earlier, catching shallow life through a mask she told me about casseroles.
+Don’t ever make a good one, she steamed into the plastic, it will be the only thing they remember of you.

 I took her walk.
 I stepped her route, wanting my feet to roll and plant precisely as hers did each afternoon.
 I memorized each uprooted sidewalk slab, noting the angle, the lift of the foot required to navigate, where to slow, to speed, noting fragment odors she used to find her way.
 She began and ended here where the ginkgo drops its slippery yellows and, later, the rocky seeds that smell like five-day garbage when crushed.
 Half blind, she ached for strong odors.